Assume funeral costs

 If the relatives are not in a position to bear the funeral costs and the estate of the deceased is also insufficient, the relatives can apply for the funeral costs to be covered.

-The necessary costs of a funeral are covered on application in accordance with § 74 of the Social Security Code Part XII (SGB XII) if the person obliged to do so cannot reasonably be expected to bear the costs.
+The necessary costs of a funeral are covered upon application in accordance with Section 74 of Book XII of the Social Code (SGB XII) if the person responsible for these costs cannot reasonably be expected to bear them.

-The funeral costs are covered in the following order
+The following parties are liable for the funeral costs in the following order:

-- the heirs (without an allowance with the full estate)
+- the heirs (without an exemption, using the full estate)

-- Obliged persons according to § 13 Cemetery and Burial Act
+- Persons obligated under Section 13 of the Cemetery and Burial Act

-In principle, the equally liable parties are liable with their per capita share.
-The assumption of costs depends on the estate and the income and assets of the obligated parties.
-If the funeral costs are to be covered in accordance with Section 74 SGB XII, we recommend informing the funeral home of this when placing the order.
+In principle, those equally liable are responsible for their per capita share.
+Coverage of the costs depends on the estate and on the income and assets of the liable parties.
+If funeral costs are to be covered under Section 74 of SGB XII, we recommend informing the funeral home of this when placing the order.

 Links and downloads